HackYourFuture/JavaScript3_examples/src/week1/README.md

 1. creates a `<td>` element,
 2. appends it to its parent `tr` element,
-3. sets its innerText to `'Name:'`,
+3. sets its textContent to `'Name:'`,
 4. and set its `class` attribute to `'label'`.

 #### addRow